 An institutional partnership approach to advance systemic design is one way forward, but partnerships are rooted in a committed support base.
 They cannot thrive without a network of committed proponents.
 Through the RSD symposia, there is evidence of a well-grounded base of support.
 The depth and volume of work presented, now organised into a repository of hundreds of contributions, represents a cross-disciplinary, pluralistic knowledge base founded on open access principles.
 The annual renewal gathered during each year’s RSD symposia bring new work to the fore, supported by the RSD partner institution’s efforts.

-RSD’s growth has also sparked an interest in smaller, more specialised SDA group meetings, evidenced by SDA-Norway meetings and an RSDX pre-conference.
+RSD’s growth has also sparked an interest in smaller, more specialised SDA group meetings and events, evidenced by SDA-Norway meetings and an RSDX pre-conference.
 Board members are taking an incremental prototyping approach to the emergence of SDA groups.
 Even the naming of groups is in the ‘working title’ phase, and there might be more than one type of SDA group.
 A chapter or sub-committee weaves the regional groups into governance, and hubs or clusters are a less formal, lab-style approach to network-building.
 Board members are looking at what we might need to formalise within SDA statutes – and whether the governing document is terms reference, memorandum of understanding, or another.
 At the same time that there is good experimental movement and openness to trying things out, the board is cautiously moving forward on governance matters.